 Marywood's String Project is an after-school, pre-collegiate string program for students ages 7-18.
 Participants take small-group lessons in violin, viola, cello, and double bass; participate in orchestra; and perform in concerts.
 String Project participants are divided into three levels; beginner, intermediate, and advanced.
 Students are assigned to a group based on experience.

 Participants may enter the program at any level.
-Marywood faculty teach the classes and ensembles alongside Marywood string and education students.
-In this way, the String Project also serves as a teaching experience for Marywood students.
+Marywood faculty teach the classes and ensembles alongside Marywood String Majors pursuing degrees in Music Education, Music Therapy and Performance.
+In this way, String Project follows the mission of the National String Project Consortium.

 Questions?
 Contact Director Sophie Till at email@example.com.